Blog Post

 You have to set client expectations for the experience and the impact.

-The opportunity has to justify your client’s time and energy and you or your client has to be a good guest: responsive to the host, able give short snappy answers, talk in accessible terms, etc.
+The opportunity has to justify your client’s time and energy, additionally you or your client has to be a good guest: responsive to the host, able give short snappy answers, talk in accessible terms, etc.

 Our advice is not to appear on a show if it has an audience of less than 20,000 listeners- that is the sort of audience we wouldn’t include in a radio day schedule where the reach is a minimum of 50,000.